Alek Thomas Player Props: Diamondbacks vs. Braves

 Alek Thomas At The Plate

-- Thomas is batting .230 with 10 doubles, two triples, five home runs and nine walks.
+- Thomas has 10 doubles, two triples, five home runs and nine walks while batting .235.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.